CodingGagan/markdown_test/install-and-configure/advanced-configuration/user-management-saml/README.md

 **Returning an EntitiesDescriptor instead of an EntityDescriptor**

 Certain metadata URLs could potentially return an EntitiesDescriptor, instead of an EntityDescriptor.
-While Kubecost does not currently support using an EntitiesDescriptor, you can instead copy the EntityDescriptor into a new file you create called metadata.xml:
+While nOps does not currently support using an EntitiesDescriptor, you can instead copy the EntityDescriptor into a new file you create called metadata.xml:

 * Download the XML from the metadata URL into a file called _metadata.xml_
 * Copy all the attributes from `EntitiesDescriptor` to the `EntityDescriptor` that are not present.